AlineCantalice/AlineCantalice/README.md

  - Web Full Stack Developer

 ### 🌱 I’m currently learning:
- - I'm currently deepening my knowledge about the technologies I've learned by creating a project from zero.
+ - I'm currently deepening my knowledge about the technologies I've learned by creating a project from scratch.

 ### 📫 How to reach me:
  By email: alinedecantalice@gmail.com